 PENTECOST is a major Feast Day in Catholic and Orthodox churches.

-Pentecost may be a short period of time on the liturgical calendar.
+Pentecost may be a short period of time on the liturgical calendar celebrated for the week following the Feast Day.
 But the Holy Spirit is with us at all times.
 Our journey forward would be incomplete without putting our trust in the Holy Spirit, who guides us gently and quietly, even in times of difficulty.
 We should make every effort to be aware of the actions of the Holy Spirit in our lives and always express gratitude for His Presence in the ways we are blessed.

 The Liturgical color for Pentecost in Eastern Churches is always green.
 This is the only time in the entire liturgical calendar this color is used.
 Green represents life and the predominant emphasis and the Divine power of the Holy Spirit is as the Giver of Life.
 In Scripture, Jesus Christ speaks of “living water” and “real food” in reference to the Sacraments that are necessary to life eternal in the Kingdom of God.